wsmelton/wsmelton.github.io/_posts/2021-08-11-github-web-editor.md

 ![image](https://user-images.githubusercontent.com/11204251/129116585-d6ff1200-1cc3-48ba-af72-d5e36ebd6556.png)

 Any form of contribution is greatly appreciated, and the new web editor experience helps provide users with a more robust experience.
 Try it out!

+You can also access any repository now with the web editor by using `github.dev` instead of `github.com` for the URL.
+As an example [github.dev/sqlcollaborative/dbatools](github.dev/sqlcollaborative/dbatools) will open the web editory directly.